Mattia46/firstMonth/pills/strings.md

 ` 'This is also a string.' `

 But a single-quoted string behaves differently, in some circumstances, than a double- quoted string.
 The main difference is that [string interpolation](https://github.com/makersacademy/course/blob/master/pills/string_interpolation.md) doesn’t work with single-quoted strings.
+Open Terminal and type ```IRB``` to open an interactive Ruby shell.
 Try these two snippets, and you’ll see the difference:

 ````ruby
 2.1.1 :001 > puts "Two plus two is #{2 + 2}."